-“Shifting from a purely project-based to a more people-driven approach requires a cultural and mindset shift, a longer time horizon, and the right conditions.“ - Amanda Bok, CEO of the European Haemophilia Consortium
+“Shifting from a purely project-based to a more people-driven approach requires a cultural and mindset shift, a longer time horizon, and the right conditions.“ - Amanda Bok, former CEO of the European Haemophilia Consortium

 The importance of behavioural science

 Change only happens through people.
 Everyone plays a part in either enabling or constraining change.
 Time and time again, we see projects have an impact over the course of their funded period – and then often wane over time.
 Old patterns re-emerge.
 Conditions and contexts evolve.
 Further evolution is required.